safranfaiz/web_analyze_service/README.md

 - Clone the application and go to the **web-page-anapyze-ui** root folder
 - open the cmd and execute the command for build **npm install**
 - use **ng serve** command for start the server and it's running the **http://localhost:4200/**
+- If you got any error while starting the angular application then set the **set NODE_OPTIONS=--openssl-legacy-provider** command to your terminal and run the **ng serve**